 UPR Info: http://www.upr-info.org

 UN Human Rights Protection Mechanisms (OHCHR website): http://www.ohchr.org/EN/HRBodies/Pages/HumanRightsBodies.aspx

 Universal Human Rights Index (OHCHRwebsite): http://uhri.ohchr.org

-No, there is no participation fee charged for the students.
+No, there is no participation fee for the students.

-No financial support nor reimbursement are provided for participants in the Padova simulation.
+No financial support and no reimbursement are provided for participating in the Padova simulation.
 The organisation provides for lunches and coffee breaks.